 Marc Greene Named 2020 LIMHOF Educator of Note

-LIMHOF Education Committee Chairman Tom Needham said, “The Long Island Music Hall of Fame is very excited to honor such an accomplished and respected educator.
+LIMHOF Education Committee Chairman Tom Needham said, “The Long Island Music and Entertainment Hall of Fame is very excited to honor such an accomplished and respected educator.
 He is one of a small group of music educators who have had such a long-lasting and significant impact on so many music students all over Long Island.”

 We asked Marc Greene to share some highlights from his remarkable career, and his thoughts about being named the 2020 LIMHOF Educator of Note.

-He responded, “It is so very exciting and humbling to be recognized as the 2020 Long Island Music Hall of Fame Educator of Note.
+He responded, “It is so very exciting and humbling to be recognized as the 2020 Long Island Music and Entertainment Hall of Fame Educator of Note.
 So many of the previous honorees are esteemed music education colleagues and mentors, providing very large footsteps in which to follow and broad shoulders upon which to stand.